Learning to Feel the Future: DreamTacVLA for Contact-Rich Manipulation: Introduction

-In the first stage, we train the policy using only the unified multimodal encoder, with the world model disabled.
-This encourages the policy to learn a draft action based purely on aligned multi-scale perception.
-In the second stage, we activate the tactile world model to generate future predicted tactile states.
-These “dreamed” tactile representations are fused with the policy, enabling it to refine its initial action using anticipated contact outcomes rather than relying on planning or external rewards.
-This design allows DreamTacVLA to reason over both the present and the imagined future while remaining computationally lightweight and end-to-end trainable.
-In summary, we make the following contributions: \begin{itemize} \item We introduce a novel contrastive loss for spatial alignment on multi-scale sensor data.
-This method aligns diverse perceptions, from broad Third-Person View (TPV) images down to specific tactile imprints, into a single unified latent space. \item We introduce a tactile world model trained as a self-supervised objective to “dream" the future.
-By predicting high-resolution tactile signals, this model learns an implicit understanding of contact physics and material interactions. \item We propose a two-stage “Think-Dream-Act" policy that uses this “dreaming" capability for refinement.
-The policy first thinks of a draft action, then dreams its tactile consequences using the world model, and finally acts by outputting a refined, more precise command. \end{itemize}
+\textbf{In summary, we make the following contributions}: \begin{itemize}[leftmargin=*, itemsep=0.06em, topsep=0.2em] \item We introduce a novel contrastive loss for spatial alignment on multi-scale sensor data.
+This method aligns diverse perceptions into a single unified latent space. \item We introduce a tactile world model trained as a self-supervised objective to “dream" the future.
+By predicting high-resolution tactile signals, this model learns an implicit understanding of contact physics and object interactions. \item We propose a two-stage “Think-Dream-Act" policy that uses this “dreaming" capability for action refinement.
+The policy first thinks of a draft action, then dreams its tactile consequences using the world model, and finally acts by outputting a refined, more precise command. \item We introduce a large-scale simulated tactile dataset, paired with a high-fidelity digital twin, which enables dense and diverse tactile supervision that would be prohibitively expensive to obtain in the real world. \end{itemize}